iRail/harbour-berail/README.md

 BeRail is a Sailfish OS application to plan your journeys on the Belgian railway.
 It uses the iRail API as source of information and is part of the [iRail project](https://github.com/irail).

-BeRail will be available soon in the official Jolla Store and on Openrepos.net
+BeRail is available soon in the official Jolla Store and on [Openrepos.net](https://openrepos.net/content/minitreintje/berail).

 ## Features
 - Routeplanner